Wario84/MAT_2409_DATA_ANALYSIS_II/_posts/2022-02-22-w1_2_R_Tutotial_Syn_At_Con.md

 4. Here you can see an example of what to do in each tutorial:

-![How to solve the excercises](https://github.com/Wario84/idsc_mgs/raw/master/assets/imgs/t0_example_solution.gif?raw=true)
+![How to solve the excercises](https://github.com/Wario84/idsc_mgs/raw/master/assets/imgs/t0_example_solution.gif?raw=true) *Tip: If the image is too small, download it, and view in your computer.*

 ***